4 Waterfalls to See on an Oklahoma Road Trip

 Natural Falls

 Though it looks very different from the iconic Turner Falls, Natural Falls is just as tall at 77 feet high.
-The key differences are the waterfall’s direct drop from a tiny opening in the rock formation above and the intimate setting of the surrounding rocks.
+The key differences are the waterfall’s direct drop from a tiny opening in the rock formation above, as well as the intimate setting of the surrounding rocks.
 This is a quality addition to a road trip itinerary in the late spring, when you can see this captivating waterfall in full form.
 If you’re a fan of the old Where the Red Fern Grows movie, this will be a particularly sweet treat—Natural Falls served as a backdrop in the acclaimed movie.

 Within the Chickasaw National Recreation Area is a small waterfall that many people flock to in the heat.
-The Little Niagara waterfall, a wide stretch of gently cascading water, is a favorite spot for people seeking a peaceful spot.
+The Little Niagara Falls, a wide stretch of gently cascading water, is a favorite of the many Oklahoma waterfalls when it comes to seeking a peaceful spot.
 Come by for a swim in the nearby pools as you and your group trek through Oklahoma.

 Bricktown Falls

 Our last waterfall to see on an Oklahoma road trip is a manmade one, but it’s nonetheless very much worth seeing.
-Bricktown Falls is located along the Bricktown Canal.
-You can see the falls by pulling over or by taking a relaxing narrated tour in a Bricktown water taxi.
-Conveniently, these falls are very close to Oklahoma City, so Bricktown Falls are a good starting place.
+Bricktown Falls is located along the Bricktown Canal, in the heart of Oklahoma City.
+You can see the falls by pulling over or by taking a relaxing narrated tour in a Bricktown Water Taxi.

 Download Latest Issue